CosmicFluke/odds-and-ends/README.md

 ####`avltree`
 Python implementations of:
-* Binary Search Tree, in module `bstbase`, using a node class with functions for search and insert.
+e* Binary Search Tree, in module `bstbase`, using a node class with functions for search and insert.
  * No container class included.
  * Deletion not yet implemented
 * AVL Tree, in module `avltree` extending the BST node class and new implementations for search and insert.